zoi/Raspberry-Pi-Setup-Guide/README.md

 ## 2. Basic system setup
 ### 2.1.
 German keyboard layout and timezone
-Of course just if you want to have german keyboard layout.
-You may skip that step or use another layout.
+Of course just if you want to have a german keyboard layout.
+You may skip this step or use another layout.

 ```bash
 loadkeys de